-New daily persistent headache (NDPH) is a type of headache disorder that starts abruptly and continues daily for at least 3 months.
-Usually, people with NDPH can clearly recall the exact moment or date when the pain began.
+New daily persistent headache (NDPH) is a type of headache that starts abruptly and continues daily for at least 3 months in a person without a history of headache.
+People can usually remember the exact time and day when it began.

 The pain may resemble a tension headache, a migraine headache, or a mixture of the two.
 Doctors tend to diagnose NDPH if someone does not meet the criteria for another type of headache disorder, and there is no underlying cause for the pain.